Largest Gulfs in the World: An Overview

 largest gulfs in the world

 The largest in the world is the Gulf of Mexico.
 A Gulf is a large body of water linked to an ocean or sea and is penetrated or surrounded by land.
-It is although nearly surrounded by land.
+It is, although nearly surrounded by land.
 Additionally, gulfs can differ in their dimensions, form and depth.
 As compared to bays, they are usually large and are more deeply indented.
 However, similar to bays, they often serve as excellent harbours.
 Gulfs can be created when the Earth’s crust shifts.
 Additionally, gulfs may feature expansive entrances and at times appear as part of larger seas, making them hard to distinguish from them.
-In this blog, we will answer which is the largest gulf in the world along with information about other largest gulfs in the world.
+In this blog, we will answer which is the largest gulf in the world, along with information about the other largest gulfs in the world.

 Gulf of Mexico: The Largest Gulf

-• Titled as the largest gulf The Gulf of Mexico is bordered by the United States of America, Mexico and the Caribbean island nation of Cuba.
+• Titled as the largest gulf, the Gulf of Mexico is bordered by the United States of America, Mexico and the Caribbean island nation of Cuba.

 • It has a shoreline stretching approximately 5,000 kilometres.